written by Chloé Chartier, reviewed by Alexa Ouellette. Sustainability Analysts at Ecometrica

 Crucially, being Net Zero includes all greenhouse gases, not just carbon dioxide.

-Carbon dioxide (CO2) is the most well-known greenhouse gas, but other commonly referenced greenhouse gases include methane (CH4) and nitrous oxide (N20), and there are many more (David Suzuki Foundation, 2021).
+Carbon dioxide (CO2) is the most well-known of the greenhouse gas emissions, but other commonly referenced greenhouse gases include methane (CH4) and nitrous oxide (N20), and there are many more (David Suzuki Foundation, 2021).

 Some companies will be able to eliminate all the sources of greenhouse gases from their operations.
 This is called Absolute Zero, and requires no offsets.
 However the majority will not be able to achieve this target, and will need to purchase offsets in order to account for greenhouse gases emitted.
 The combination of these two approaches is included in Net Zero.

-How to start the journey towards being Carbon Neutral or Net Zero
+How to start the journey towards Carbon Neutrality or Net Zero

 In order to ensure the emissions from your activities are balanced out through reductions and offset initiatives, you first need to calculate your emissions.
 This process, called Sustainability Reporting, has many different standards and reports, but the most widely accepted standard is the GHG Protocol, considered to be the gold standard in Sustainability Reporting.
 This is the standard that Ecometrica uses in their Sustainability Reporting software.